The treatment room must have a revolving door at Stoke City this season.

 No sooner have players emerged fit and well than their teammates have been heading in the opposite direction.

 There have been surges of injuries in particular positions, from goalkeeper to centre-forward via left-back, centre-half and central midfield.

-Here is the latest news before the FA Cup third round clash with Leicester at the bet365 Stadium on Saturday.
+Here is the latest news before the Championship match away at Blackburn Rovers on Saturday.